Leadership at Bent Tree starts with Jesus.

 It’s his church, and he’s our ultimate authority.
 Underneath the guidance of Jesus are leaders who are simply qualified Christians who follow Jesus and encourage others to follow him as well.
-At Bent Tree Church, our formal leadership structure involves elders, staff, and church members.
+At Bent Tree Church, our formal leadership structure involves Shepherding Elders, staff, and Church Members.

 Jesus calls qualified men to lead his church as elders, whom we also call Shepherding Elders or pastors.
 Qualifications for eldership are found in 1 Timothy 3 and Titus 1, and include leading their families well, a record of serving Jesus well both in the church and in everyday life, a thorough knowledge of the Bible and a mature Christian walk, and a good reputation both in and out of the church.

 The primary duties of elders include praying and studying Scripture, speaking into the vision of the church, caring for the people of the church, teaching, living lives that are exemplary, protecting the people of the church from false doctrine and teachers, and developing other leaders.
-Bent Tree Elders are assigned church members (individuals and families) as their "shepherd group" to which they are designated pastors.
+Bent Tree Shepherding Elders are assigned church members (individuals and families) as part of their "Shepherd Group" to which they are designated pastors.

 Jesus calls qualified men and women to lead his church as staff members or what is also called deacons.
 The office of deacon is first mentioned in Acts 6.
 As the burden of ministry grew for the early church, elders, in addition to prayer, study, leading, and teaching, were also taking on large workloads to serve the needy in the church and handle the administrative functions of the church.
 As a solution, the elders appointed deacons to assist the elders in these responsibilities.